 Here are few things to know about the key ingredients in this recipe.
 Get the complete list in the printable recipe card below.

-CHOPPED WALNUTS: Chop by hand to keep pieces about 1/4 inch.
+• Chopped walnuts – Chop the walnuts by hand to keep pieces about 1/4 inch.
 Food processors tend to overdo it, giving you a gritty texture.

-APPLE CIDER VINEGAR: Mixed with milk, it creates a quick buttermilk substitute.
-This reacts with baking soda to give the bread lift and a tender crumb.
+• Apple cider vinegar – Mixed with milk, cider vinegar mimics the action of buttermilk, but with a little added flavor.
+This combination reacts with baking soda to give the bread lift and a moist, tender crumb.

 Planning to try this recipe?
 Take a quick look at what’s involved, then get the full details in the printable recipe card below.

 Grease a loaf pan and preheat the oven.
 Mix the walnuts with melted butter, cinnamon, and sugar.
 Mix the vinegar and milk in a measuring cup.
 Combine the dry ingredients, whisk all the wet ingredients together separately, then combine both wet and dry.
 Swirl in the cinnamon-spiced walnuts and transfer the batter to the loaf pan.
-Bake, cool and serve plain or with butter.
-Delicious!
+Bake, cool on a rack, and serve warm with butter.

 More Easy Quick Bread Recipes